I Love Ice Cream, But It Doesn't Love Me: Understanding Lactose Intolerance

 - Test the positive and negative control solutions with the glucose test strips.

-- Dip separate strips into the glucose solution (positive control), and water (negative control).
+- Dip separate test strips into the glucose solution (positive control), and water (negative control).

-- Wait for the length of time specified by the strip directions (30 seconds).
+- After 1–2 seconds, remove the test strips from the solution and wait for the length of time specified by the strip directions (30 seconds).

 - Record any color changes of the strip and compare them to the key on the bottle, shown in Figure 2, to determine the glucose concentration of the tested fluid.
 Record your observations in your lab notebook.